peteryxu/aqd-cli-workshop/workshop/02a-getting-started.md

 So far we have used Amazon Q CLI as just a tool to help us run commands more effectively.
 You can use Amazon Q Developer CLI in chat mode, and engage in natural language conversations, ask questions, and receive responses from Amazon Q within your terminal environment.

-You access this from your terminal by either entering “q” or “q chat”, or you can provide some inputs and it will begin processing that once it starts, for example, "q 'show me a Docker file that runs a Python flask application' "
+You access this from your terminal by either entering “q” or “q chat”, or you can provide some inputs and it will begin processing that once it starts, for example, "q 'show me a Docker file that runs a Python flask application' ".

-**Task 03**
+When you start an Amazon Q CLI chat session, that sessions loads configuration settings from a number of different locations so its worth noting these.

+* **Global Configurations** - Amazon Q CLI will load up general settings that you define using the **"q settings"** command from the settings.json file (which you saw in the Advanced Setup part of this workshop)
+* **Session Configuration** - Amazon Q CLI will load up "custom agent configuration" for your particular session, allowing you to define things like MCP Servers, Context Resources, Tools permissions (we will explore these later in this workshop)

+**Amazon Q CLI custom agents**

+Starting with v1.13.1 of the Amazon Q CLI tool, when you start your Amazon Q CLI chat session, you will load up something called a "custom agent" configuration.
+Amazon Q CLI allows you to create something called **Custom Agents** which act as a configuration repository allowing you to define things like resources, tools, context.
+Don't worry, we will dive into this later, but its important to know that when you start Amazon Q CLI, when you enter **"q chat"** with no arguments, you will be loading up the default Agent configuration which is called **q_cli_default**.

+You can start your Amazon Q CLI chat with different custom agents by using the **"--agent {name-of-agent}"** argument.
+For example, if you created a custom agent called "php-dev" then you would start your Amazon Q CLI session with the command
+**"q chat --agent php-dev"** and this would load up that configuration rather than the default.

+We will be exploring custom agents in more detail later on in this lab.

+**Task-03**

 From the command line, type in "q" or "q chat" and you should enter the Amazon Q CLI chat screen, which looks like this: